 The colour you select will depend on how much space you have, your decor, additional furniture and personal style.
 You may also choose to reupholster an older sofa with a new sofa cover.
 Jazzing up your sofa with cushions is always a good idea, too!

-For sofas that are Ready To Ship in Singapore, browse our Ready To Ship selection.
+For sofas and other furniture that are Ready To Ship in Singapore, browse our Ready To Ship selection.